 Emily G. Hanna, PhD

-Curator of the Arts of Africa and the Americas
+Senior Curator and Curator of the Arts of Africa and the Americas.
+Director of Diversity, Equity, and Inclusion

 Prior to joining the Birmingham Museum of Art staff in 2002, she taught art history at Spelman College and Georgia State University, where she served as faculty coordinator of the art history department.
-She also curated exhibitions for the Spelman College Museum of Fine Art, The High Museum of Art, and the Georgia State University Gallery.
+She also curated exhibitions for the Spelman College Museum of Fine Art, The High Museum of Art, and the Georgia State University Art Gallery.
+She is currently an adjunct faculty member at the University of Alabama, Birmingham, and the University of Montevallo.

 Her publications include journal articles, exhibition catalogs and essays, book and exhibition reviews, and teacher training manuals.